/ HIGH SCHOOL STAFF

 MR. DAVID DEBOER

-Health Education.
-I am currently working towards my Master’s Degree in Educational Leadership through GVSU.
-At Holland Christian, I serve as the Dean of Students as well as teach a couple Physical Education classes.
-I also coach the boys’ varsity soccer team and girls’ JV basketball team.
+Degree in Educational Leadership through GVSU.
+At Holland Christian, I teach Physical Education classes, and coach the boys’ varsity soccer team and girls’ JV basketball team.
 In 2004 I participated and completed the Discipleship Training School through Youth With A Mission (YWAM) in Kona, Hawaii.

-My wife (Bria) and I got married in the summer of 2010 and live in Holland.
+My wife, Bria, and I got married in the summer of 2010 and live in Holland.
 Bria and I love sports, traveling, quotes, or anything outdoors.
 We also enjoy spending time with our families.
-We have 2 beautiful daughters, Jayna & Lauryn, who we adore.
+We have two daughters, Jayna and Lauryn, and a son, Rhett, all of whom we adore.

 There is no difference between life, as we call it, and spiritual life.
 All of life is spiritual; all aspects of my life are interconnected.
 God is the Creator of all things and since the fall He has begun redeeming all of creation.
 It is my responsibility as a citizen of God’s kingdom to join with Him in this redemptive process.
 I believe that exemplifying this belief with my own personal life is the building block to being able to reach students and help them understand this concept.
 Through my actions, devotions and prayer in the classroom, I reinforce that all of creation belongs to God and that we must love and serve Him and others.
 Also, allowing students to ask questions, be reflective, and letting them struggle with issues within a safe and facilitated environment is essential for their journey.